-- Differentiate the skills and knowledge to perform entry-level respiratory care therapy. - Utilize appropriate communication strategies to support data collection, intervention, and patient/client response. - Distinguish the appropriate skills and knowledge of interventions to employ in emergency situations. - Demonstrate the ability to use technology and electronic forms of communication.
+- Differentiate the skills and knowledge to perform entry-level respiratory care therapy in a variety of patient care settings. - Utilize appropriate communication strategies to support data collection, intervention, and patient/client response. - Demonstrate ethical behavior consistent with state laws and regulations related to privacy and safe practices.